Requirements

 Degree and Course Requirements

-Applicants for admission to SOM are required to have completed all course prerequisites (see below) and are required to have earned a baccalaureate degree from an accredited college or university by the time of matriculation.
-The SOM will accept Advanced Placement (AP) credits only if the credits appear on the applicants’ transcript as earned credit(s).
+Applicants for admission to SOM must have earned a baccalaureate degree from an accredited college or university by the time of matriculation.
+Applicants who have obtained a degree from a foreign institution will require submission of WES evaluation for all prerequisites courses completed.
+See the prerequisite course requirements below.
+The SOM will accept Advanced Placement (AP) credits only if credits appear on the applicants’ transcript as earned credit(s).

 Regardless of focus of the degree, the following courses are required as prerequisites for admission to the SOM: